-With the cooler temperatures coming on and for some, an end to backyard living, this week's tech talk we should talk about seasonal maintenance of your HPC Fire Inspired™ fire feature.
+With the cooler temperatures coming on and for some, an end to backyard living, this week’s tech talk we should talk about winter maintenance of your fire features.

 Winter for most of us in the US means harsh temperatures and much more time spent inside.
 It’s also time to maintain/winterize your outdoor fire feature.
 Let’s look at some quick basic maintenance tips to ensure proper operation of the fire feature in the spring:

-- Turn off gas line supply with service valve or key valve.
+- Turn off the gas line supply with a service valve or key valve.
 This will reduce the moisture that may get trapped in the line

 - If your fire feature is electronic ignition turn off the circuit via the installed wall switch or circuit breaker